aliksayf/react-counter/README.md

 `Reset` sets value of counter to `0`

-`New counter` field hs a form for creating a new counter
+`New counter` field has a form for creating a new counter

-`Counter name` has to be filled
+`Counter name` has to be filled out

 `Counter value` has to be a number